arvaiszabi/ArduCar/README.md

 # ArduCar
 ## Small robotic car with Arduino and Android controll.

-<p align="justify"> ArduCar is an Arduino based four wheel drived robotic car.
+<p align="justify"> ArduCar is a basic Arduino based four wheel drived robotic car.
 Its body has designed by me and the parts printed with a Creality Ender 5 3D printer.
 The Arduino is instructed over Bluetooth connection, any mobile phone or tablet - which running at least Android 11 - can run the controller GUI program.
 The application is also built by my own, developed with Android Studio.
 The user can drive the car with buttons, or another - very intersting - way, utilizing the accelerometer built in the user's mobile device.
 Only have to tilt the device to the desired direction.
 I have built a little practice feature into it, so this